joomlashack/OSSystem/README.md

 A system plugin for Alledia/OSTraining extensions to check and fix the CA Root Certificates

+It analyses and "fix" the file:

+    /libraries/joomla/http/transport/cacert.pem

+Before do any change (for the first time) it creates a backup on the same path named:

+    cacert.pem.oscarootcertificates-backup

 ## Requirements

 Joomla 2.5.x or 3.x